workla/Travel-and-Trade-Game/README.md

 Text-based game where the user must to travel to as many countries as possible with the time and money allowed

-program was originally designed for a school project and expanded to include more Skills practiced:
+program was originally designed for a school project and expanded to include more

+Skills practiced:
-Parent and Child Classes with the parent space and child continents Linked Lists/Spaces - Every continent points to the continent or nullptr(ocean) north, south, east, and west of it Stacks - the backpack is a stack where the last thing thrown in the backpack is the first to be pulled out Array of Passport Stamps - Bool array where when a continent is visited bool becomes true at its corresponding array space
+Parent and Child Classes with the parent space and child continents; Linked Lists/Spaces - Every continent points to the continent or nullptr(ocean) north, south, east, and west of it; Stacks - the backpack is a stack where the last thing thrown in the backpack is the first to be pulled out; Array of Passport Stamps - Bool array where when a continent is visited bool becomes true at its corresponding array space;

 Game Setup: